3dlg-hcvc/langmonmap/README.md

 <p align="center">
-  <h1 align="center">MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation</h1>
+  <h1 align="center">Language-driven Multi-Object Navigation (LaMoN)</h1>

-This repository contains the code for the paper "MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation".
+This repository contains the code for the paper "Language-driven Multi-Object Navigation (LaMoN)".
 We add instructions on how to run the experiments reported in the paper. [[webpage]](https://3dlg-hcvc.github.io/langmonmap/)

 ## Abstract
 Recent progress in large vision-language models has driven improvements in language-based semantic navigation, where an embodied agent must reach a target object described in natural language.
 Yet we still lack a clear, language-focused evaluation framework to test how well agents ground the words in their instructions.
 We address this gap by proposing LangNav, an open-vocabulary multi-object navigation dataset with natural language goal descriptions (e.g. 'go to the red short candle on the table') and corresponding fine-grained linguistic annotations (e.g., attributes: color=red, size=short; relations: support=on).
 These labels enable systematic evaluation of language understanding.
 To evaluate on this setting, we extend multi-object navigation task setting to Language-guided Multi-Object Navigation (LaMoN), where the agent must find a sequence of goals specified using language.
 Furthermore, we propose Multi-Layered Feature Map (MLFM), a novel method that builds a queryable, multi-layered semantic map from pretrained vision-language features and proves effective for reasoning over fine-grained attributes and spatial relations in goal descriptions.
 Experiments on LangNav show that MLFM outperforms state-of-the-art zero-shot mapping-based navigation baselines.